-We want your feedback on any safety issues that you may have observed as you move around Anderson County whether by a motorised (car, truck, motorcycle) or non-motorized (walking or biking) mode of travel.
-There are several categories of safety concerns that you can choose from as follows:

-- Boadway Safety Issue select this is for any general safety issue related to the roadway or at a specific intersection that may be causing crashes or nearmisses.
-An example would be if you think that there is an unsafe drop-off next to a road that may need guardrail installed on repaired. - Speeding Issue this is to denote any specific location where you regularly observe vehicles driving too fast such as around parks or schools where children or many pedestrians are present. - Pedestrian Issue use this marker to identify locations that are unsafe for walking such as streets that might need a sidewalk added.
-Bicycle Issue - use this marker to identify a - particular need for safer bike accommodations. • Visibility issue - this marker allows you to identify locations where there may be inadequate sight distance for making a safe turn onto a roadway such as from overgrown vegetation. - Lighting Issue this marker denotes where you think additional roadway lighting would be beneficial to improve safety at night or in bad weather conditions. - Ideas or Suggestions please mark any locations where you have suggested changes or other ideas that should be considered for improving safety.
+Interactive Safety Map Anderson County Safe Streets & Roads for All Study / Interactive Safety Mag INSTRUCTIONS Q Enter an address 4 2 We want your feedback on any safety issues that you may have observed as you move around Anderson County whether by a motorized (car, truck, motorcycle) := 🚓 M or non-motorized (walking or biking) mode of travel.
+There are several categories of safety concerns that you Roadway Safety Issue - select this is for any general safety issue related to the roadway or at a specific intersection that may be causing crashes or near nisses.
+An example would be if you think that there is an unsafe drop-off next to a road that may need guardrail installed or repaired.
+Speeding Issue - this is to denote any specific location where you regularly observe vehicles driving too fast such as around parks or schools where children or many pedestrians are present.
+Pedestrian Issue - use this marker to identify locations that are unsafe for walking such as streets that might need a sidewalk added.
+Bicvcle Issue - use this marker to identify a particular need for safer bike accommodations Visibility Issue - this marker allows you to identify locations where there may be inadequate sight distance for making a safe turn onto a roadway such as from overgrown vegetation. .
+Lighting Issue - this marker denotes where you think additional roadway lighting would be beneficial to improve safety at night or in bad weather conditions. · Ideas or Suggestions - please mark any locations where you have suggested changes or other ideas that should be considered for improving safety.